epfl-lara/stainless/core/src/sphinx/neon.rst

     object NotWellFounded {

       // This proof is not well-founded.
-Since Leon doesn't run the
+Since Stainless doesn't run the
       // termination checker by default, it will accept the proof as
       // valid.
       def allListsAreEmpty[T](xs: List[T]): Boolean = {